 How we share your data

 We may need to pass on information if required by law or by a regulatory body.
-For example, a Gift Aid audit by the HRMC or if asked for if required by a law enforcement agency.
+For example, a Gift Aid audit by the HMRC or if asked for if required by a law enforcement agency.

 We may provide third parties with overall information about visitors and users to our site, but this information, other than as explained above, is both aggregate and anonymous.